DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4.md

 ### Outgoings
 - Outgoings are the expenses incurred in operating an income producing property.
-They are limited to non-capital items.Typically, they would include:
+They are limited to non-capital items.
+Typically, they would include:
   - Repairs and Maintenance
   - Rates, Land Taxes, Fire Brigade Levy
   - Water & Sewerage, Gas, Oil and Power charges
   - Security
   - Gardening & Landscaping
   - Cleaning, Waste Removal & Pest Control